•February 28th 2020

 As compared to

 Rather than paginating users’ collections with an ugly set of buttons at the bottom, we want to use an “infinite scroll” feature.
-Infinite scroll has become a rather ubiquitous feature in modern social media sites, and I find it makes the user experience a lot more fluid than continuously clicking to navigate through pages.
+Infinite scroll has become a rather ubiquitous feature in modern social media networks, and I find it makes the user experience a lot more fluid than continuously clicking to navigate through pages.
 Infinite scroll is actually a surprisingly simple feature to implement, when you know how to do it; with that said, there are a few “best practices” that can often slip through the development cracks.
 For the HTML portion, it's pretty simple.
 There’s the template that we just defined, a scroller to which newly formed elements are attached, and a sentinel element, which monitors for when a user (

 app/templates/user.html) has scrolled to a specific threshold of the screen to request and render new elements to the DOM: